 Phonic Books decodables were created by three dyslexia and reading specialists.
 This means the books are backed by more than 89 years of relevant experience.
 Here are just some of the books’ benefits:

-- They are truly decodable with minimal use of high frequency or tricky words
+- They are truly decodable with a gradual introduction of high frequency or tricky words

 - They can be used with any phonics programme